gabipz/ds-little-projects/README.md

 # DataScience Little Projects

-In this repository are my Data Science studies.
+In this repository there are my Data Science studies.